widyo-wicaksono/cameraserver/README.md

 # cameraserver
-Photobooth software (Multiplatform, but linux version currently unable to stream video feed properly).
-Support multiple concurrent cameras (DSLR, webcam, ipcam) and multiple client (browser based).
-The idea behind this is that you only need one mini pc/laptop for multiple photobooths.
+Photobooth software (Multiplatform, but Linux version currently unable to stream video feed properly).
+Support multiple concurrent cameras (DSLR, webcam, ip-cam) and multiple clients (browser-based).
+The idea behind this is that you only need one mini pc/laptop for multiple photo booths.
 ![desc1](https://user-images.githubusercontent.com/64301921/126728803-010e898d-3c5f-4eec-9da7-1beb88fec06a.jpg)

 Supported effects and filters :